-- The Event/Travel follow-up form is required to be submitted after the event or your return to Orono. - This is a report on things that happened during the event. - After the event has taken place. - Write a brief summary of what happened. - o Practice Facility Form - Before the start of a new semester a club must submit practice locations and times, they would like to hold practices to the sports club director. - If you end up wanting to change spaces or times in the middle of a semester you must fill out this form - This form is found on IMLeagues - Fill out the required sections on this form and submit. - Maintaining equipment inventory and submitting it to the Sports Club Coordinator - Returning all equipment and jerseys at the end of the season or at the latest the end of the spring semester to Campus Recreation. - Maintain a marking system on all club equipment. - Regularly check the club's mailbox (see Sports Club Coordinator). - Reporting results of club competitions, demonstrations and other activities to: - Sports Club Coordinator, Maine Campus, WMEB. - Update files with Student Government by October 1. - Submitting a budget request for the club in May for the following year. - Enlisting club members to help out and assume leadership roles within the club. - Ensuring yearly forms are completed by all club members: - o Liability / insurance waivers - o Annual Health Updates - o Student-Athlete Release and Liability Waiver - o Student Activity and Travel Contract - Elect 1 club member to serve on the Sports Club Council.
+- Must ensure that at least one member, certified in First-Aid/CPR is at all club events. - Informing club members of required information sessions and of the content of the Sports Club Handbook and the UMaine Student Conduct Code. - Attending meetings and serving as a liaison between the club members and Campus Recreation. - Meeting deadlines required for the Sports Club Program including: - Accident Report - Current Roster - o Event Request/Follow-up - Practice Facility Form - Travel Request/Follow-up - Maintaining equipment inventory and submitting it to the Sports Club Coordinator - Returning all equipment and jerseys at the end of the season or at the latest the end of the spring semester to Campus Recreation. - Maintain a marking system on all club equipment. - Regularly check the club's mailbox (see Sports Club Coordinator). - Reporting results of club competitions, demonstrations and other activities to: Sports Club Coordinator, Maine Campus, WMEB. - Update files with Student Government in the by October 1. - Submitting a budget request for the club in May for the following year. - Enlisting club members to help out and assume leadership roles within the club.

+- Ensuring yearly forms are completed by all club members: - Liability / insurance waivers - Annual Health Updates - Student-Athlete Release and Liability Waiver - Student Activity and Travel Contract - Elect 1 club members to serve on the Sports Club Council. - Attend a leadership workshop with new officers of the processes of the club before existing officers leave their positions.
+The workshop should include the rules and responsibilities required by Campus Recreation.